Fikrimaulana15/ITUNG-IN/README.md

 # ITUNG-IN
-This application is to calculate income money for traders
+This application is to calculate income money for traders platform : Android

 Tugas Besar PBO